-Reporting on violations of the policy could be escalated to the whistleblowing
+Reporting on violations of policy could be escalated to the whistleblowing channels prescribed.

-channels prescribed.
-Further detail on the Group’s Whistleblowing Policy is
+Further detail on the Group’s Whistleblowing Policy is available at

 A due diligence will be conducted to verify and identify business partners and third parties prior entering any relationship with the Group.